QuickBlox/QMChatViewController-ios/README.md

 - TTTAttributedLabel

 # Installation
-Drag QMChatViewController folder to your project folder and link to the appropriate target.
+* Drag QMChatViewController folder to your project folder and link to the appropriate target.

+* Install dependencies.

 # Dependencies
 - TTTAttributedLabel (If you are using pods, add this to your Podfile - *pod 'TTTAttributedLabel', :git => 'https://github.com/TTTAttributedLabel/TTTAttributedLabel.git'*)